karyasert/DSA-210project-karyasert/README.md

 - **Null Hypothesis (H₀):** Screen time does not significantly impact spending behavior.

 - **Alternative Hypothesis (H₁):** More screen time leads to higher spending.

+I will test these hypothesis and with the I collected over time I will conduct result based on my project.